 Best Jet Ski For Beginners – It’s Not What You Think!

 When you’re a beginner in the Jet Ski world it can be very confusing and at times awkward.
 I saw this all the time when I sold them.
-When it comes to Jet Skis, there is nothing else like them in the world and the majority of the people entering the sport don’t know where to start or look.

 What Should Beginner Jet Ski Owners Get?

 I see it posted everywhere – You should get a Spark or Ex for your very first watercraft!

 Coming from someone who has sold many watercraft and done way too many test drives with new people to the Jet Ski I can honestly say a Sea-Doo Spark or Yamaha EX or any Rec-Lite category of watercraft is not where you should start.

 Anything in the Recreation category is what you want.

 The Recreation category contains the GTI from Sea-Doo or VX from Yamaha or STX-15F from Kawasaki.

 The most prominent reason why I’m saying to go with the recreation category is 2-fold.
 The first reason is that this category will more than likely have iBR or RIDE or even a reverse.

 The second reason is that the recreation category is going to be more stable than the Rec-Lite category and more perfect for a family.